Should I combine my pension plans?

-If you’ve worked for lots of different employers throughout your career, you’ve probably accumulated several pension pots along the way.
+If you’ve worked for lots of different employers during your career, you’ve probably accumulated several pension pots along the way.

 Managing multiple pensions can be a bit of a headache.
 It can also make planning your retirement more complicated.
-But what if you brought all your pensions together?
+But what if you could simplify things by bringing all your pensions together?

-Combining your pension plans – or ‘pension consolidation’ – can cut down on admin and may even help you save on costs, meaning you have more money to enjoy in retirement.
+Combining your pension plans, also known as ‘pension consolidation’, can cut down on admin and may even help you save on costs, meaning you have more money to enjoy in retirement.

 Here, we explore what pension consolidation involves and some of the pros and cons to consider.